david-leon/Dandelion/README.md

 ext               | extensions

 ## Credits
 The design of Dandelion heavily draws on [Lasagne](https://github.com/Lasagne/Lasagne) and [Pytorch](http://pytorch.org/), both my favorate DL libraries.

-## Special Thanks
-To **Radomir Dopieralski**, who transferred the `dandelion` project name on pypi to us.
+Special thanks to **Radomir Dopieralski**, who transferred the `dandelion` project name on pypi to us.
 Now you can install the package by simply `pip install dandelion`.